Wylgrif/Captioninghelper/README.md

 This project is a small script designed to help manual captioning of an image database.
-It requires python and Pillow.
+It requires python and Pillow if you use source code.

 ## Installation